Android-for-Python/androidstorage4kivy/README.md

 ### Permissions

  - Android < 10 : WRITE_EXTERNAL_STORAGE
- - Android >= 10 : READ_EXTERNAL_STORAGE required only to copy or list a 'shared file' not owned by this app.
-Except in Downloads where this permission does not apply.
+ - Android >= 10 :
+   To copy a 'shared file' not owned by this app.
+Except in Downloads where this permission does not apply. android.api < 33 : READ_EXTERNAL_STORAGE android.api >= 33 : READ_MEDIA_IMAGES, READ_MEDIA_VIDEO, READ_MEDIA_AUDIO

 ### Examples